-Revocation requests will be actioned as soon as reasonably practicable following verification of the revocation request.
+Revocation requests should be made as soon as reasonably practicable, but not more than 24 hours after confirming the compromise of the Private Key.

 4.9.5 Time Within Which CA Must Process the Revocation Request

 TrustFactory operations will begin investigating Certificate Problem Reports within twenty-four (24) hours of receipt of the report and provide a preliminary report on its findings to the entity who filed the Certificate Problem Report.